maflcko/b-c-gui-translations-review/reviews/nl.md

         <translation>&amp;Scherm</translation>

 ERR
-The word "Window" should be translated as "Venster" in Dutch, not "Scherm".
-"Scherm" means "screen", which is a different concept in a software context.
+"Window" in a UI context should be translated as "Venster", not "Scherm".
+The ampersand is correctly present once.

 Correct translation:
 &Venster